Building the Future of Biodefense

 WATCH

-Recommendation: Organizations in Mexico should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Recommendation: Organizations in Utah should inform employees about the possible measles exposure and provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
 Measles is highly contagious and can quickly spread among unvaccinated individuals in a work environment.

 ADVISORY